Andrew Whittaker (engineer): Professional service

 Whittaker has been engaged in the development of codes, standards and guidelines in the United States since the late 1980s, including the National Earthquake Hazards Reduction Program Recommended Provisions, the American Society of Civil Engineers/Structural Engineering Institute (ASCE/SEI) Standards 4, 7, 41, 43, and 59, and American Concrete Institute (ACI) Code 349.
-He has chaired the ASCE Nuclear Standards Committee, which oversees the development of ASCE/SEI Standards 1, 4 and 43, since 2015.
+He chaired the ASCE Nuclear Standards Committee, which oversees the development of ASCE/SEI Standards 1, 4 and 43, from 2015 to 2025.
+He co-chairs ASCE/SEI Standard 92, which is merging and modernizing ASCE/SEI 4 and 43.

 Whittaker has served on the Board of Directors for the Structural Engineers Association of Northern California (SEAONC) from 1996 to 1998, for the Earthquake Engineering Research Institute (EERI) from 2008 to 2010, and for the World Seismic Safety Initiative (WSSI) from 2008 to 2010.
 He served on the External Advisory Council for the Southern California Earthquake Center from 2010 to 2017 and serves on the Board of Directors for TerraPraxis.
 Whittaker was Vice President (2003 to 2004) and President (2005 to 2011) of the Consortium of Universities for Research in Earthquake Engineering (CUREE).